ChaozhongLiu/DyberPet/README_EN.md

 </h1>

 <p align="center">
-  DyberPet is a PyQt5-based Desktop Cyber Pet Framework, providing an App for all desktop pet creators
+  This Old DyberPet is a PyQt5-based Desktop Cyber Pet Framework.
+Currently, DyberPet has been transferred to PySide6
 </p>

 <p align="center">